Aleyna Ertürk: Sport career

 Ertürk is a member of Çankaya Fencing Club in Ankara.
 She has been competing at domestic tournaments of her age group since 2015, and won many medals.
 In 2019, she debuted internationally at the U14 European Circuit in Sofia, Bulgaria, and became champion.
 In 2020, she won the gold medal in the cadet category and the bronze medal in the junior category at the Mediterranean Youth Fencing Championships in Tunis, Tunisia.

 2022

 Ertürk won two medals in the épée events at the 2022 Junior and Cadet Fencing World Championships in Dubai, United Arab Emirates, a gold in the cadet category and a bronze in the junior category.

 She competed at the 2022 Mediterranean Games in Oran, Algeria, and was eliminated in the round of 16.

 In 2022, she won the gold medal in the individual épée event at the postponed 2021 Islamic Solidarity Games in Konya, Turkey.

 2023

 She was unable to win the first round at the 2023 World Fencing Championships in Milan, Italy.

+2024

+She took the silver medal in the team épée event at the 2024 FIE Women's Junior Épée World Cup in Tashkent, Uzbekistan. ...

 2025

-At the Bahrain Épée Men's & Women's Junior World Cup 2025 in Manama, she received the gold medal in the individual event.
+At the Bahrain Épée Men's & Women's Junior World Cup 2025 in Manama, she received two gold medals, one in the individual event, and another one in the team event.

-She competed at the 2025 Solidarity Games in Riyadh, Saudi Arabia, and captured the gold medal in the individual épée event.
+She competed at the 2025 Solidarity Games in Riyadh, Saudi Arabia, and captured the gold medal in the individual épée event, and the silver medal in the team event.